jade-nl/dt.bldr/README.md

 ## dt.bldr

 **A darktable builder and installer.
-The source can be either the development git version or stable version via local tarball.**
+The source can be either the development git version or a stable version via local tarball.**

 This project was initially created to automate the darktable clone (or pull), configure, build and install process.